mschmidtCS/Portfolio/Projects/Scripting/Employee Welcome Email/README_Welcome_Email.md

 - `Welcome_Email.ps1` – A PowerShell script that:
   - Searches Active Directory for newly created accounts.
   - Retrieves user and manager details.
+  - Retrieves Human Resource contacts based on Active Directory group assignment.
   - Sends a personalized welcome email using a pre-defined HTML template.

 - `Welcome_Email.html` – An HTML file used as the template for the welcome message.

 ## 🔧 Features

-- Detects new AD user accounts (based on creation timestamp or criteria).
+- Detects new AD user accounts (based on date of creation of the user account).
 - Builds a customized welcome email using user attributes.
 - Sends email to:
   - The new employee